Step up to active living

-This assessment, performed by certified kinesiologists using CPAFLA (Canadian Physical Activity, Fitness and Lifestyle Association) testing protocols and procedures, includes a series of tests to determine your flexibility, body composition, cardiovascular condition, musculoskeletal strength and back health.
+The assessment is performed by our Certified Athletic Therapist, using CPAFLA (Canadian Physical Activity, Fitness and Lifestyle Association) and CATA (Canadian Athletic Therapists Association) assessment protocols and procedures to determine your flexibility, body composition, cardiovascular condition, musculoskeletal strength, back health and joint health.

-During the interview, we explain the assessment process and discuss outcome expectations as well as your lifestyle, activity, habits, injuries and preferences.
+During your visit we explain the assessment process and discuss outcome expectations, your lifestyle, activities, injuries and your unique physical health and fitness goals.

 Aerobic fitness refers to how efficiently your lungs, heart, bloodstream and exercising muscles take in oxygen and transport it through the blood to the working muscles, where it is used to fuel the body.
 With a larger aerobic capacity, daily activities are done more efficiently, leaving a bigger reserve for pursuing recreational activities and dealing with emergencies.

-Our kinesiologist will choose the appropriate test protocol for your level of fitness.
-All tests are performed on a treadmill and you wear a heart rate monitor throughout testing.
+Our Athletic Therapist will choose the appropriate test protocol for your level of fitness.
+All tests are performed on a treadmill or bike and you will wear a heart rate monitor throughout testing.

 This assesses the four components of muscular fitness: strength, endurance, power and flexibility.